ecg-icas/icas/src/source/reference/put-campaign-status.rst

    - ``api_rw`` or ``console_rw``

  * - Accept
-   - ``application/sellside.campaign.status-v2+json``
+   - ``application/sellside.campaign-v2+json``

 Updates the status for the specified campaign.
 Can be one of the user-controlled status values described in :ref:`User Controlled States <user-controlled-states>`.
-If successful, the server responds with `HTTP 200`.
+If successful, the server responds with `HTTP 200` and returns the full updated campaign payload.

 .. include:: ../examples/put-campaign-status-v2-example.rst